devmsrajput/DBMS/README.md

     | Query complexity | Complex queries involving aggregations and computations across multiple dimensions. | Simple and standard queries focusing or CRUD operations (CREATE, READ, UPDATE, DELETE). |
     | Data volume | Deals with the large volumes of data for historical analysis. | Processes a high number of small transactions. |
     | Response time | Slower response time due to complex queries. | Fast response time to support high transaction rates. |

++ ### E-R Diagram:
+  + Developed by Dr. Peter Chen in 1976, this is a conceptual-level method, grounded in real-world perceptions, facilitates diagrammatic data representation, simplifying comprehension for non-technical users.
+  + The E-R Diagram data model, central to database design, encapsulates entities and their attributes within an enterprise schema, serving as a clear, standardized tool for translating real-world enterprise interactions into a conceptual schema.